Another senior woman leader resigns from Congress in Kerala | Politics

-Wayanad (Ker), Mar 22 (PTI): In a setback to the Congress in poll-bound Kerala, KPCC Vice-President and veteran AICC member K C Rosakutty on Monday announced her resignation from the primary membership of the party.
+(Eds: Adds details) Wayanad (Ker), Mar 22 (PTI): In yet another blow to the Congress in poll-bound Kerala, AICC member and KPCC Vice- President K C Rosakutty on Monday resigned from the party's primary membershipand decided to associate with the ruling CPI(M)-led LDF.

 ''I have taken this decision after long deliberations.

-I am fed up with the faction wars in the party and hence decided to resign'', Rosakutty told reporters.
+I am fed up with the factional wars in the party and hence decided to resign,'' Rosakutty said, ending her over 37-year association with the grand old party.

+Pointing that the party of late has been sidelining women and it cannot be accepted, she said,adding Bindu Krishna, had to break into tears before the media before she was named the party candidate from Kollam, for the April6 Assembly polls in the state.

+She also said what happened to LathikaSubhash, who a few days ago had resigned from the party and tonsured her head in protest after being denied a ticket to contest from Ettumanoor in Kottayam district,had pained her.

+The Congress has been unable to forge a secular front to take on communal parties, the veteran leader said adding she was disappointed with the stand taken by the party on various issues.

-Former Chairperson of the Kerala Women's Commission, Rosakutty had represented Wayanad's Sulthan Bathery in the Assembly from 1991-96.
+A former chairperson of the Kerala Women's Commission, Rosakutty, had represented Wayanad's Sulthan Bathery in the Assembly from 1991-96.

-''The /Congress party has been continuously ignoring women in the party,'' she said, alleging that even the high command was engaged in creating factions.
+She was reportedly keen to contest from the Kalpettaseat in Wayanad, but the seat was offered to T Siddique.

 The development comes on a day Congress leader Rahul Gandhi arrived in Kerala on a two-day visit for campaigning.